SofiaChar/valohai-llms/README_demo_library.md

 Answer: Valohai supports various distributed training frameworks, providing flexibility to users based on their preferences and requirements.
 The tools that we have tested with LLMs are Torchrun and Accelerate.
+[Examples to share](https://github.com/valohai/distributed-examples) for distributed training on different frameworks.
 #### Q2: Is Data Distributed Across Workers?

 Answer: Yes, users have the option to distribute data across workers in Valohai.
 Each worker can either download its own data or work with shared data, depending on the use case.